kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

         kubectl get -w -n istio-system svc/istio-ingressgateway

 The external IP should be accessible by visiting http://<EXTERNAL-IP>.
 Note that above installation instructions do not create any protection for the external endpoint so it will be accessible to anyone without any authentication.
 You can read more about authentication from [Access Control for Azure Deployment](/docs/azure/authentication).

+## Additional Information

+You can find general information about Kubeflow configuration in the guide to [configuring Kubeflow with kfctl and kustomize](/docs/other-guides/kustomize/).